javierronquilloriv-oss/break_and_experiment/README_2.md

-## Part B — Branch → File → Pull Request
+## PartadfaPart B paretb Bp abewti b B — Branch → File → Pull Request

 **Goal:** Practice the standard GitHub workflow used in real projects.

 From this point on:
 - Do **not** edit `main` directly
-- All work happens in your own branch
+- All work

 ### Your task
-1. Create a **new branch**
+1. Create a *aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa*new branch**
 2. Inside the folder `students/`, add a new file named with your first name
    (example: `students/javier.md`)
 3. Add the content described below
-4. Commit your changes to your branch
+4. Commit your chee            anges to your branch
 5. Open a **Pull Request** into `main`
 6. Go and accept a Pull Request